Digitaler-Impfnachweis/covpass-android/README.md

     // The state's eventNotifier and isLoading are automatically processed.
     // The events are triggered as method calls on this fragment - e.g. onError(throwable).
-    // Whenever isLoading changes this triggers setLoading(isLoading: Boolean). val state by buildState { MyState(scope) }  // here, scope is an alias for the viewModelScope
+    // Whenever isLoading changes this triggers setLoading(isLoading: Boolean). val state by buildState { MyState(scope) }  // here, scope is an alias for viewModelScope

     override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
         super.onViewCreated(view, savedInstanceState)